J0hn-B/raspberry_pi_k3s/readme.md

-# Building IoT ARM based K3s cluster
+# Build ARM based K3s cluster

 The project is based on Rasberry Pi 4 and Kubernetes.